-- Representatives from all stakeholder groups will review the school's dress code and uniform policies yearly. - Representatives from all stakeholder groups will review the school's dress code, which complies with guidelines and gender neutrality enumerated in BUL-6494 Student Dress Codes and Uniforms. - All students shall show proper attention to personal safety and suitability of clothing for school activities.
-Specialized school programs and classes, such as physical education, science lab, wood shop, or culinary arts, may require specialized attire or unique restrictions. - The school may prohibit attire or paraphernalia with language or images that are vulgar, sexually explicit, discriminatory, libelous, promote illegal or violent content, or which could reasonably be foreseen to create a hostile environment among rival gangs, individuals, or groups. - Urban fashion in and of itself is not "gang-related" apparel. - Students may wear jewelry or attire representative of an established religious faith, including, but not limited to a crucifix, yarmulke, headscarf, or turban.
+- Representatives from stakeholder groups will review the school's dress code yearly to ensure it complies with guidelines and gender neutrality enumerated in BUL-6494 Student Dress Codes and Uniforms. - All students shall show proper attention to personal safety and suitability of clothing for school activities.
+Specialized school programs and classes, such as physical education, science lab, wood shop, or culinary arts, may require specialized attire or unique restrictions. - The school may prohibit attire or paraphernalia with language or images that are vulgar, sexually explicit, discriminatory, libelous, promote illegal or violent content, or which could reasonably be foreseen to create a hostile environment among rival gangs, individuals, or groups. - Urban fashion in and of itself is not "gang-related" apparel. - Students may wear jewelry or attire representative of an established religious faith, including, but not limited to a crucifix, yarmulke, headscarf, or turban. - Students may wear sun-protective clothing outdoors. - Hair, sideburns, mustaches, and beards may be worn at any length or in any style, and clothing may be of any fashion, style, or design. - Parents must be advised of uniform policies prior to the beginning of the academic year (or upon enrollment), informed that uniforms are voluntary, and, if needed, be assisted in securing financial assistance to obtain desired uniforms.

-- Students may wear sun-protective clothing outdoors. - Hair, sideburns, mustaches, and beards may be worn at any length or in any style, and clothing may be of any fashion, style, or design. - Parents must be advised of uniform policies prior to the beginning of the academic year (or upon enrollment), informed that uniforms are voluntary, and, if needed, be assisted in securing financial assistance to obtain desired uniforms. - School uniform policies are voluntary.
+- School uniform policies are voluntary.
 A student's parent/guardian must be notified annually and may exercise the right to opt out of the school uniform policy, though the student must adhere to the student dress code.
 Students shall not be penalized academically, subject to any disciplinary action or disparaging treatment or denied attendance to school or participation in school activities for opting out of the uniform. - Schools must identify financial resources for students who are not able to comply with the school uniform policy due to financial hardship; this includes provision of physical education uniforms at no cost if failure to have or wear appropriate apparel arises from circumstances beyond the control of the student.